MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

 > (every `.in.sql` under `mobilitydb/sql/` is either named by a manifest entry or
 > listed in `coverage_exceptions.txt`; the exception list is a ratchet that may only
 > shrink), `--classes` (the manifest's `classes:` block matches the live catalog
+> class predicates — **17** classes, the temporal ones plus the value-domain `set`,
-> class predicates), and `--gaps` (per behaviour axis, which members of its class the
+> `span`, `spanset` and their catalog sub-predicates), and `--gaps` (per behaviour
-> rendered SQL does not yet name — a backlog report, not a gate).
+> axis, which members of its class the rendered SQL does not yet name — a backlog
+> report, not a gate; it scores all **21** axes, a value-domain axis against the
+> classes its covered types belong to rather than against every set, so a text or
+> JSONB set is absent from the distance backlog it can never join).

 ---